CloudI/CloudI/src/external/cloudi_x_exometer_core/doc/exometer_histogram.md

 Create a series of values for histogram testing.

-These are the properties of the current test set:
+These are the properties of the current test set (note: bear no longer in use):

 ```erlang